RevolverCoin/bitcoin-wallet/wallet/README.md

 ### SWEEPING WALLETS

-When sweeping wallets, Bitcoin Wallet uses a set of Electrum servers to query for unspent transaction outputs (UTXOs).
+When sweeping wallets, RevolverCoin Wallet uses a set of Electrum servers to query for unspent transaction outputs (UTXOs).
 This feature can be disabled with the compile-time flag:

     Constants.ENABLE_SWEEP_WALLET